-All the cleaning services we provide are charged hourly.
-This gives our clients the freedom to choose the level of cleaning they desire and only pay for that as opposed to a set price which also comes with some other drawbacks.
+All our cleaning is charged by the hour.
+This gives our clients the freedom to choose the level of cleaning they desire and only pay for the time required, as opposed to a set price.
 If a client books 3 hours this means they are paying for one person to dedicate 3 hours of their labour to the cleaning of their home.
 This is measurable and can always be delivered in a consistent manner.
 This makes hourly billing the fairest billing system for both the client and the cleaner.

-Another important factor to consider is that an Hourly Rate is better value than a Set Price.
-For instance when looking at set price home cleaning services if you actually calculate the hours spent on these kind of jobs (or look at the total limit of hours stated in the terms) it can be easily seen that it works out to be more expensive than hourly rates.
-When doing an hour to hour price comparison of these two billing methods a difference in cost of up to 40% can be seen.
+Maths doesn’t lie.
+When looking at set price home cleaning services, if you calculate the hours spent, or look the total limit of hours stated in the terms, the end result is more expensive than hourly rates.
+When doing an hour-to-hour price comparison of these two billing methods, the difference in real cost can be as high as 40%.
 Hourly Rates will cost considerably less.